 If you experience pain after neck or cervical surgery, also known as failed-neck surgery syndrome or post-laminectomy pain, it doesn’t have to be long-lasting.
-At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, board-certified pain management specialist Jay Shah, MD, and his team offer a variety of pain relieving interventions including: epidural injections, nerve blocks, radiofrequency ablation, and spinal cord stimulation (SCS) to relieve back discomfort with minimal downtime.
-Our goal is to alleviate discomfort, restore your function, and give you a better quality of life.
+At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, pain management specialists Jay Shah, MD, Jeffrey Deygoo, MD, and the team offer a variety of pain relieving interventions including: epidural injections, nerve blocks, radiofrequency ablation, and spinal cord stimulation (SCS) to relieve back discomfort with minimal downtime.
+Their goal is to alleviate discomfort, restore your function, and give you a better quality of life.
 Book an appointment over the phone or online to learn more about your treatment options.

 Pain after neck or cervical surgery (post-laminectomy pain or failed neck surgery syndrome) can occur for numerous reasons.
 Not every pain-relieving surgery works for every patient, and many patients may incur post-surgical nerve pain that can become chronic.